 Our programme teaches young students in closely monitored, highly individualised surroundings.
 The students are taught skills, and gain experiences and qualifications that allow them to compete in the labour market.
 For some, the programme prevents social exclusion prior to adulthood, and instead enables them to join adult society as employable young people.

 Our programme fulfils the need of students who are disengaged from academic studies and may be exhibiting behavioural problems as a result.
 Our hands-on approach to learning creates an inspirational motivation for students wishing to pursue a career via the vocational route.
 The students are taught methods on how to improve their social skills in preparation for work and/or further education by learning in real-life situations and participating in sports, interior design and drama to express emotions.
 We believe that all individuals have a certain quality, which is sometimes concealed due to lack of confidence, mixed sentiments or disabilities.
-As such, recognising and coming to terms with barriers is a small part of the conflict, we are certain that all individuals are aware of their own weaknesses; the most vital part is engaging with professionals and adhere to individual training plans set which in turn prepares our students for economic and social integration into adulthood.
+As such, recognizing and coming to terms with barriers is a small part of the conflict, we are certain that all individuals are aware of their own weaknesses; the most vital part is engaging with professionals and adhere to individual training plans set which in turn prepares our students for economic and social integration into adulthood.